 Google Search Console is one of the most important tools in any SEO’s arsenal and I am only scratching the surface of what it can do and how it works.
 Hopefully, though, this guide has shed some light on how useful this free tool can be for formulating and executing a solid SEO strategy.

 Of course, it’s one thing to know how to use Google Search Console, but another to be able to interpret the data it spits out and formulate an effective strategy off the back of it.
-If you do find yourself lost on how to interpret the treasure trove of data in GSC, then we can help: We are a highly experienced SEO agency that uses Google Search Console every day with proven results across a wide range of industries.
-Get in touch with us today to find out more.
+If you do find yourself lost on how to interpret the treasure trove of data in GSC, then we can help.
+We are a highly experienced SEO agency that uses Google Search Console every day with proven results across a wide range of industries.
+Book your free strategy call today to find out more.